anunayreddy22/JAVA/README.md

 There is no limit on the length of the identifier but it is advisable to use an optimum length of 4 – 15 letters only.
 Reserved Words can’t be used as an identifier.
 For example “int while = 20;” is an invalid statement as a while is a reserved word.

-There are 53 reserved words in Java some of them are

-abstract	continue	for	protected	transient
-Assert	Default	Goto	public	Try
-Boolean	Do	If	Static	throws
-break	double	implements	strictfp	Package byte	else	import	super	Private case	enum	Interface	Short	switch
-Catch	Extends	instanceof	return	void
-Char	Final	Int	synchronized	volatile class	finally	long	throw	Date const	float	Native	This	while

 Examples of valid identifiers :

         MyVariable
         MYVARIABLE
         myvariable
         x
         i
         x1
         i1
         _myvariable
         $myvariable
         sum_of_array
         geeks123

 Examples of invalid identifiers :

         My Variable  // contains a space
         123geeks   // Begins with a digit
         a+c // plus sign is not an alphanumeric character variable-2 // hyphen is not an alphanumeric character sum_&_difference // ampersand is not an alphanumeric character